 2. Standardize Contact Data at the Point of Entry

 Ok, ok… This sounds too much?
-Here it is in simple terms: you can’t maintain healthy data while also letting unhealthy data into your CRM.
+Here it is in simple terms: you can’t maintain healthy data hygiene while also letting unhealthy data into your CRM.

 Talk with your team about creating a standard operating procedure (SOP).
 Following the SOP will ensure that your team is only allowing quality data in your CRM at the point of entry.